Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Acceleration (and Force) Bounds

-It is perhaps important to stress that our bound of Eq. (\ref{minDiff}) on $D_{+}$ is {\it exact} for general Hamiltonians of the form of Eq. (\ref{eq:HLAMBDA}) and makes no appeal to a semi-classical approximation nor other limits.
-We will examine the semi-classical limit shortly.
+The inequality of Eq. (\ref{minDiff}) is exact for general Hamiltonians of the form of Eq. (\ref{eq:HLAMBDA}).
+In its derivation, we made no appeal to any approximation.
+We will shortly examine its semiclassical limit.
 Before doing so, we make several qualitative comments.
 As the factor of $\hbar$ in the numerator Eq. (\ref{minDiff}) makes plain, this is an inherently quantum limit on the diffusion capturing quantum fluctuations.
-Quantum dynamics (in the form of Heisenberg's equations of motion in the current derivation manifestly contain a factor of $\hbar$) that lead to fluctuations providing this minimum on the diffusion constant.
-In effect, in deriving the bound, we have examined the time integral of a velocity autocorrelation function that drops linearly from its value at time $t=0$ to zero within a minimal time $t_{v} = t_{\min}$ given by our uncertainty inequalities.
-In the high temperature classical limit, given the Hamiltonian of Eq. (\ref{eq:HLAMBDA}), the probability distribution $\rho_{\Lambda}^{\sf classical~ canonical}$ is Gaussian in the velocities.
-Thus, the equal time (i.e., standard textbook equilibrium) averages of $(v_{i \ell}^2)$ and $(v_{i \ell}^{H}(0))^4$ are, respectively, given by $G_{v}(0) = \frac{k_{B} T}{m}$ and $ {\sf{Tr}} (\rho_{\Lambda}^{\sf canonical} (v_{i \ell}^{H}(0))^4) = 3 \Big(\frac{k_{B} T}{m} \Big)^2$.
-Thus, in this limit,
+Quantum dynamics (in the form of Heisenberg's equations of motion in the current derived bound on $D_+$ manifestly contain a factor of $\hbar$) may trigger fluctuations that prohibit the diffusion constant from vanishing.
+In effect, in deriving the bound, we have examined the time integral of a velocity autocorrelation function that drops with a maximal allowed slope from its value at time $t=0$ to zero within a minimal time $t_{v} = t_{\min}$ given by our uncertainty inequalities.